 Once you are done with all fields, press “Save”.

 If you want to display a map, please sign up and create a new private access token as described here.
 Then create a new setting entry in your Firebase project with the name mapboxApiAccessToken and paste your access token there.
-You can create a new setting entry by pressing the “+ Add field” link on the top of the settings list
+You can create a new setting entry by pressing the “+ Add field” link at the top of the settings list

-Last but not least the the hosting configuration.
+Last but not least the hosting configuration.

 In the left-side menu select “Develop”, then “Hosting”.
 On the main page click on the “Get started” button.

 A pop-up window will appear.
-No need to select anything, just press “Continue” or “Next” button, depending on the current version.
+No need to select anything, just press the “Continue” or “Next” button, depending on the current version.

 Once done, the hosting main page is displayed.
 Here you can manage versions and connect a custom domain.